-Detroit – Jan.
-31, 2019 – General Motors is recalling certain 2010 – 2011 Chevrolet Malibu vehicles, due to a potentially dangerous air bag defect.
+Detroit – January 31, 2019 – General Motors is recalling certain 2010 – 2011 Chevrolet Malibu vehicles, due to a potentially dangerous air bag defect.
 Up to 1,145 units may be affected by this issue.

-According to the National Highway Traffic Safety Administration Safety Report, in the event of a crash necessitating deployment of the driver frontal air bag, the air bag inflator in these cars may explode due to being overpressurized.
-If the inflator explodes, sharp metal fragments may strike the driver or other occupants, resulting in serious injury or death.
+According to the National Highway Traffic Safety Administration Safety Report, in the event of a crash necessitating deployment of the driver frontal air bag, the air bag inflator in these cars may explode due to being over pressurized.

-Timeline of Events
+Timeline of events

-On November 30, 2017, an attorney contacted GM and claimed that on Sept.
-22, 2017, the front-driver air bag inflator in a 2011 Chevrolet Malibu ruptured during a crash-related deployment and injured his client.
+On November 30, 2017, an attorney contacted GM and claimed that on September 22, 2017, the front-driver air bag inflator in a 2011 Chevrolet Malibu ruptured during a crash-related deployment and injured his client.

 A GM engineer was permitted to inspect the vehicle and components.
 Based on that examination, GM determined that the front-driver airbag inflator in the subject vehicle likely over pressurized and ruptured during deployment.

 On December 19, 2018, GM presented the inspection photos and the other findings of its preliminary analysis to the NHTSA.
-On Dec.
-20, 2018, GM’s Safety Field Action Decision Authority (SFADA) decided to conduct a safety recall on the ARC inflators built in the suspect manufacturing lot.
+On December 20, 2018, GM’s Safety Field Action Decision Authority (SFADA) decided to conduct a safety recall on the ARC inflators built in the suspect manufacturing lot.

 GM has notified owners of these potentially problematic vehicles, and dealers will replace the front driver air bag module for free.
-Interim notices informing owners of the safety risk were mailed Feb.
-8, 2019.
-Owners will receive a second notice when the remedy becomes available, which is expected to be in late March 2019.
-Owners may contact GM customer service at 1-800-522-9559.
-GM’s number for this recall is N182206630.
-Owners may also contact the NHTSA Vehicle Safety Hotline at 1-888-327-4236 (TTY 1-800-424-9153), or go to www.safercar.gov.
-The NHTSA Campaign Number for this recall is 19V-019000.
+Interim notices informing owners of the safety risk were mailed February 8, 2019.